Travel guide

 Conclusion

 Traveling to Brazil connected is much easier and cheaper than your operator wants you to believe.
 With a PuraSim Brazil eSIM, you have internet from minute one, coverage on the best local networks (Vivo, Claro, and TIM), the ability to share via hotspot, and zero surprise bills when you return home.
-You just need to choose your GB according to your trip, install the QR in a minute, and activate the data when you land.
+You just need to choose your GBs according to your trip, install the QR in a minute, and activate the data upon landing.
 No queues, no changing your SIM, and no abusive roaming.
-This way, you can focus on what matters: the beaches of the Northeast, the rhythm of Rio, or the Iguazu Falls.
-Choose your eSIM and pack your bags with the peace of mind of always being connected.
-To plan your route, also consult the official tourism of Brazil.
+This way, you can focus on what matters: the Northeast beaches, the rhythm of Rio, or the Iguazu Falls.
+Choose your eSIM for Brazil and pack your bags with the peace of mind of always being connected.
+To plan your route, also consult official Brazil tourism.

 Marc González Sáez